tsj1992/CS5615-IR-A1-Basic-Text-Preprocessing-Techniques/README.md

     - `conda deactivate`
 6. ADDITIONAL STEP: To make sure Jupyter notebook and Ipykernel are installed in your conda environment.
     1. Check whether Jupyter notebok and Ipykernel
-        - `conda list | grep jupyter`
+        - `conda list | grep notebook`
         - `conda list | grep ipykernel`
     2. If the above commands doesn't output anything to the terminal, install the packages as follows.
         - `conda install -c conda-forge notebook`
         - `conda install -c anaconda ipykernel`
 7. Add your conda environment to jupyter notebook as a specific kernel as follows.
     - `python -m ipykernel install --user --name=yourenvname`
-8. Open jupyter notebook by the following command and then open the assignment notebook and run the tests.
+8. Within your activated conda environment, navigate to the assignment repository directory in your machine and open jupyter notebook as follows and then open the assignment notebook and run the tests.
+After opening the assignment notebook, remember to choose the kernel specified to your environment from the **Kernel menu > Change kernel > yourenvname**.
     - `jupyter notebook`
 9. You can delete the conda environment you created to evaluate this assignment by the following command.
     - `conda remove -n yourenvname -all`